srimi0804123-design/Easyway-/README.md

-# EASY WAY
+# EASY WAY 💸

+### AI-Powered Expense Tracker for Students

 ## Overview

-**EASY WAY** is a smart and efficient financial management system that uses **Artificial Intelligence (AI)** and **Machine Learning (ML)** to analyze uploaded bills and generate a personalized budget plan.
+**EASY WAY** is an intelligent expense tracking and budget management system built using **Artificial Intelligence (AI)** and **Machine Learning (ML)**.
+It automatically extracts expense details from **bills, receipts, and UPI screenshots**, then converts them into structured data to help users understand and manage their spending.

-The system helps users:
-- Track expenses
-- Identify spending patterns
-- Make data-driven financial decisions
+The goal is simple:
+make expense tracking **effortless**, **automatic**, and **not boring**.

 ---

 ## Problem Statement

-- Students use UPI or cash for most transactions.
-- Expense tracking is often boring and neglected.
-- Users fail to analyze bills effectively.

-This project automates expense analysis using AI/ML to provide intelligent and hassle-free budget tracking.
+Most students:

+* Rely heavily on **UPI and cash** for daily transactions
+* Rarely track expenses consistently
+* Avoid budgeting because it feels tedious
+* Never analyze bills beyond “money gone, pain remains”

+Manual expense tracking fails because it depends on discipline.
+This project removes that dependency entirely.

 ---

-## Solution Overview
+## Solution

-1. Users upload a photo of a bill or a UPI screenshot.
+**EASY WAY** automates expense analysis using AI.

+### How it works:

+1. User uploads a **bill image**, **UPI screenshot**, or enters **text/voice input**
-2. The frontend sends data to the backend via API requests.
+2. The frontend sends data to the backend via API
-3. OCR extracts information from the image.
+3. **OCR** extracts raw text from images
-4. FastAPI processes the data and runs LLM models for expense categorization.
+4. A **local LLM** interprets the text and identifies expense details
+5. Structured expense data is returned
-5. Budget insights are visually displayed to the user.
+6. Insights are displayed instantly on the frontend

+No spreadsheets.
+No mental math.
+No regret later.

 ---

 ## Key Features

-- Upload bills (Image )
+* Upload receipts, bills, or UPI screenshots
+* Enter expenses using plain text
-- AI extracts:
+* AI automatically extracts:

-  - Amount
+  * Amount
-  - Merchant
+  * Merchant
-  - Date
+  * Date
-  - Category
+  * Category
+  * Payment mode
-- Expenses are automatically added to the tracker
+* Expenses are categorized intelligently
+* Confidence score included for transparency
-- Optional voice note input for cash expenses
+* Optional voice-based input for cash expenses (planned)

 ---